Picayune1/Read/README.md

 Once you have unreal engine installed and working, you can now open the file.
 To do this first unzip the file.
 Then open it and look for the unreal engine project file called Ocean_Life_VR.
 Then double click this file to open the project in Unreal engine.
 You can also, take the unzipped file and place it in the Unreal_projects file that should have been created once you installed and opened the Unreal engine.
 Drop the unzipped file into the unreal projects file.
 Then you can launch unreal engine from the epic games launcher.
 You will see a project called Ocean_Life_VR, which you can then open to see the project.

+Now you will want to get VR setup so you can run it in

 ### Files in the codebase
 Once you have opened the project in Unreal engine, You can click the content drawer in the bottom left to see the files in the content foleder:
 - Character : Containts animations, meshes and materials for the movement and animations of a VR characters hands